 South Melbourne Market expanded outdoor dining and pedestrian zone

-The South Melbourne Market is a local community hub and, this summer, we're closing Cecil Street which borders the market to create a safe, inviting and accessible space for all community members.
+The South Melbourne Market is a local community hub and, in January 2021, we closed Cecil Street which borders the market to create a safe, inviting and accessible space for all community members.

-This extended pedestrian zone will allow market customers to mingle and enjoy the Market atmosphere as well as supporting some of the Market’s hospitality traders to increase their outdoor dining capacity.
+This extended pedestrian zone allows market customers to mingle and enjoy the Market atmosphere as well as supporting some of the Market’s hospitality traders to increase their outdoor dining capacity.

-Northbound traffic will be diverted at the corner of Coventry and Cecil Streets into Coventry Street.
+Northbound traffic is being diverted at the corner of Coventry and Cecil Streets into Coventry Street.

-The bicycle access will be maintained, and moved to the right hand side of the closed lane.
+Bicycle access has been maintained, and moved to the right hand side of the closed lane.

-Bus stops on this street will be temporarily relocated.
+Bus stops on this street have been temporarily relocated.

 The Community Parklets program aims to provide a safe place for congregation, public seating, street greening and additional footpath space to an urban area or high street.
 These Community Parklets have turned parking bays into a place where you can safely gather to meet friends, eat lunch, enjoy a coffee, read a book or play with your family.
 They will remain in place until 31 March 2021.
 These Parklets were made possible thanks to a $100K grant from the Victorian Government’s Neighbourhood Activity Centre Renewal Fund and are located at: